-3.2 For staff transferring directly from another UK university, previous service will be recognised by the University for the purpose of calculating maternity benefit.
+3.2 For staff transferring directly from another university within the European Economic Area, previous service will be recognised by the University for the purpose of calculating maternity benefit.
 For all other contractual and statutory purposes, the period of continuous employment for statutory purposes will begin on their start date with the University of Bristol.

 4.1 Basic salary accrues from day to day and is payable monthly by credit transfer into a member of staff’s nominated bank/building society account normally on 26th day of each calendar month, subject to the deduction of tax, national insurance and any other agreed or lawfully required deductions, including the deduction of pension contributions where appropriate.

-4.2 The University operates a Pension Salary Exchange scheme for eligible staff in the University of Bristol Pension Scheme (UBPAS) and Universities Superannuation Scheme (USS).
-Under the rules of the Pension Salary Exchange scheme, new employees who become members of UBPAS and USS, and who are eligible to participate in Pension Salary Exchange, will be automatically enrolled in the arrangements unless they opt out.
+4.2 The University operates a Pension Salary Exchange scheme for eligible staff in the University of Bristol Group Pension Plan (UBGPP), University of Bristol Pension Scheme (UBPAS) and Universities Superannuation Scheme (USS).
+Under the rules of the Pension Salary Exchange scheme, who become members of UBGPP, UBPAS and USS, and who are eligible to participate in Pension Salary Exchange, will be automatically enrolled in the arrangements unless they opt out.
 Please refer to the Pension Salary Exchange Scheme at http://www.bris.ac.uk/hr/salaries/sal-exchange/ for further information.
 Where staff are in the Pension Salary Exchange scheme, the University will use the term “Reference Pay” to mean basic salary before taking account of any Pension Salary Exchange.
 Where staff are entitled to additional pay for overtime working, shift allowances, on-call, or similar pay supplements, these will be calculated on the basis of Reference Pay.

 4.3 The University’s Pay Spine is reviewed annually, and any changes will normally take effect from 1 August of each calendar year.